GrowthShare/growthshare.github.io/README.md

 # GrowthShare Study

-GrowthShare is project to build a custom mobile application that can be used by patients with bone dysplasias to record their growth data (ie. height), to plot growth on charts appropriate for their conditions, and to share with our research investigators in order to build new disease-specific growth charts.
+GrowthShare is project to build a custom mobile application that can be used by patients with bone dysplasias to record their growth data (height, weight, head circumference), to plot growth on charts appropriate for their conditions, and to share with our research investigators in order to build new disease-specific growth charts.

 Download here: <a href="https://itunes.apple.com/au/app/sydney-uni/id542003075?mt=8" style="display:inline-block;overflow:hidden;background:url(https://linkmaker.itunes.apple.com/assets/shared/badges/en-us/appstore-lrg.svg) no-repeat;width:135px;height:40px;background-size:contain;"></a>